propertyshelf/bobtemplates.propertyshelf/README.rst

 Features
 ========

-Package created with ``bobtemplates.propertyshelf`` use the current best-practices when creating an addon.
+Package created with ``ps.bob`` use the current best-practices when creating an addon.

 Plone and Diazo Packages